 Wawanesa life insurance review (2025 update)

 Wawanesa Insurance is a Canadian-owned insurance company headquartered in Manitoba.
-With a network of offices, brokers, and agents across Canada, Wawanesa offers life insurance and other related products, including auto insurance, home insurance, renters insurance, critical illness coverage, and more.
+With a network of offices, insurance brokers, and agents across Canada, Wawanesa offers life insurance and other related products, including auto insurance, home insurance, renters insurance, critical illness coverage, and more.

 Wawanesa is well-known in the industry for its affordable life insurance premiums, especially for term life policies.
 In fact, term life insurance is its most popular life insurance product, with term lengths ranging from 10 to 30 years or up to age 80.

-But customers shouldn’t bank on affordability for all Wawanesa life insurance plans:
+However, customers shouldn’t bank on affordability for all Wawanesa life insurance plans:

 - Affordable coverage: Wawanesa is known for its budget-friendly rates compared to other Canadian life insurance providers, making it a popular choice for individuals seeking inexpensive coverage.